Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Tokens.md

 =============

 This document outlines the XML representation of token management.
-Using tokens is an optional feature that services, users or devices can use to identify themselves.
+Using tokens is an optional feature that services, users or devices can use to identify themselves in distributed environments.
 The recipient of sensor or actuator commands can base their security decisions based on the XMPP address of the immediate sender, the domain of the immediate sender, and any device, user or service tokens presented, representing the origin of the transaction resulting in the request.
-All tokens can be challenged.
+Most tokens can be challenged.
 The XML representation is modelled using an annotated XML Schema:

 | Tokens                                                                ||
 | ------------|----------------------------------------------------------|